 Networks was formed on November 7, 2016 in Colorado and holds varying ownerships interests in numerous Provider Network Entities (“PEs”), which are professional IONM entities.
 These entities are accounted for under the equity method of accounting.
-Additionally, Networks manages other PEs that Networks does not have an ownership interest and charges those PEs a management fee.

-The Company operates in one segment.
+The Company operates in the United States in one segment.